 Do you know where Senegal is situated?
 It is on the west coast of Africa.
 This country, just like most African countries with a coastline, is having serious problems with plastic waste.
 Plastic is invading their country and putting the ecosystem at risk.

 2 Years ago Senegal forbade the use, production, and importation of plastic wrappings of less than 30 microns.
 This is the type of plastic that is used for wrapping fruits or vegetables just to be thrown away afterward.
-This ban has not really helped and the country is literally being invaded by plastic.
+This ban has not really helped, and the country is literally being invaded by plastic.

 The National Park de la Langue de Barbarie

 It has reached the National Park de la Langue de Barbarie where it suffocates birds and turtles.
 The plastic contaminates the salinas of fisher port Gandiol and has even ruined the Bahia of the capital Dakar.
 It has become a waste dump of domestic and industrial leftovers.

-There is the idea of a combined project between the World Bank and the local government to construct a recycling plant at the biggest waste dump of the city.
+There is the idea of a combined project between the World Bank and the local government to construct a recycling plant at the biggest waste dump in the city.
 But the situation in the country is unsustainable and therefore requires a much bigger and ambitious action plan.

 The African continent seems to be one of the most affected ones.
-They are not the main producers of plastic, but modern life is invading them with all the plastic which is included.
+They are not the primary producers of plastic, but modern life is invading them with all the plastic, which is included.
 10 Countries have already banned plastic bags but there is no means to treat this avalanche of plastic waste.

 Cattle feed on plastic

-In Kenia, the roadsides are covered with windblown plastics where cattle graze freely.
+In Kenia, it covers the roadsides with windblown plastics where cattle graze freely.
 Authorities have communicated that of 10 sacrificed animals at least 3 had plastic pieces in their stomach.
-Last year, after the prohibition of using plastics, this level is down to only 1 in 10 animals which have Polyethylene (plastic) inside.
+Last year, after the prohibition of using plastics, this level is down to only 1 in 10 animals that have Polyethylene (plastic) inside.

 The government of Nairobi and the Al Shabaab (the Islamic militia), have both taken measures to stop the plastic from advancing.
 The guerilla force has been called, ironically, the first ecological jihadist organization.